 Minoxidil: Stimulating Circulation

 Minoxidil (Rogaine) was originally developed as an oral drug for the treatment of hypertension (high blood pressure) based on its ability to relax vascular smooth muscles and produce peripheral vasodilation.
-By directly stimulating circulation to the hair follicles, Minoxidil was found to extend hair and stimulate resting hair follicles into new growth.
+By directly improving circulation to the hair follicles, Minoxidil was found to stimulate resting hair follicles into new growth.
 Minoxidil works, in part, by increasing vascular endothelial growth factor (VEGF) to promote hair growth and reactivate dormant hair follicles.
 However, when taken orally to restore hair, minoxidil was also found to have a number of side effects, including unwanted hair growth in women (hirsutism).
 Most of these side effects were averted by the introduction of a topical form of Rogaine for use as an external-use hair-restorer in 1988.

 A New Hair Restoration Option

 In Traditional Chinese Medicine (TCM), hair loss is addressed by restoring balance to the “surface” and “root” causes of the issue.
 Now, after ten years of research, development, and clinical evaluation, an advanced, all-natural herbal supplement, PriaPlex®, has been shown to aid in halting age-related hair loss while promoting healthy hair growth.* A near-ideal solution for hair loss, PriaPlex (1) promotes new hair growth and extends the growing phase, while (2) lengthening the transitional phase, and (3) reducing the resting phase.
 Additionally, PriaPlex is 100 percent natural, free of side effects, and safe for long-term use.